No, Tom Hardy isn’t in A Christmas Carol

-It appears Tom Hardy gained’t be serving to Man Pearce’s Scrooge uncover the which means of Christmas in spite of everything.
+It appears Tom Hardy received’t be serving to Man Pearce’s Scrooge uncover the which means of Christmas in spite of everything.

-Rumours have been swirling that Hardy could be making an look within the BBC’s A Christmas Carol, a present he’s government producing.
+Rumours have been swirling that Hardy can be making an look within the BBC’s A Christmas Carol, a present he’s govt producing.

-Sadly this appears to be nothing greater than wishful considering, as his chiselled face gained’t be seen in any respect through the three-part collection.
+Sadly this appears to be nothing greater than wishful considering, as his chiselled face received’t be seen in any respect in the course of the three-part sequence.

 The information was confirmed by the present’s director Nick Murphy, who took to Twitter to set issues straight.